markallisongit/blog/content/posts/2021/connect-mi-with-managedidentity/index.md

 ## In summary

-* Set up Azure AD for your Managed Instances
+* Set up Azure AD for your Managed Instances so they can read the directory
 * Use Managed Identities to connect to SQLMI from Azure Resources
 * Use Service Principals for non-Azure resources (on premises, aws)
 * Stop using plaintext SQL Authentication!

+Happy scripting!